Skip to Main Content

 An Urban Steakhouse in the Grand Hyatt, Les Corts

 Barcelona's hotel dining has long occupied an awkward middle ground: too polished to feel local, rarely ambitious enough to compete with the city's independent scene.
-The arrival of Leña inside the Grand Hyatt Barcelona at Plaça de Pius XII represents a deliberate attempt to shift that equation.
+Leña Barcelona is a restaurant in Les Corts, Barcelona, in the Grand Hyatt Barcelona, at a price point of about $80 per person.
 The format here belongs to an identifiable contemporary category: the urban steakhouse done with enough aesthetic intention and culinary pedigree that it sidesteps the generic hotel-restaurant trap.
 High ceilings, deliberately dark materials, and a room scaled for occasion rather than convenience set the register before the menu arrives.

-The broader Spanish dining circuit has been watching Dani García's restaurant group expand this Leña format across cities, with outposts in Madrid, Marbella, and Dubai each working from the same aesthetic blueprint.
 Barcelona is the newest node in that network, and the city's version inherits the same visual identity while threading in locally sourced ingredients where the menu allows.
-For a reader planning a Barcelona visit, this positions Leña in a specific tier: it is not competing with Disfrutar, Cocina Hermanos Torres, or Lasarte for creative tasting-menu territory.
+For a Barcelona visit, Leña sits in a different lane from Disfrutar, Cocina Hermanos Torres, and Lasarte.
 It is, instead, occupying a different register: a serious protein-led dining room that happens to operate from one of the city's major hotel addresses.

 The Meat Program and the Menu Architecture